Sheerness and District Tramways

 Summary

-The Sheerness and District Electric Traction Co Ltd was a subsidiary of the much larger British Electric Traction Company Ltd (BETCo), a concern which at its zenith either owned, part-owned or leased around 50 tramway concerns across the British Isles.
-The photos below clearly show Sheerness staff wearing the familiar and largely regulation BETCo uniform.
+Photographs clearly show S&DWT&PCo staff wearing the familiar and largely regulation BETCo uniform.
 Although jackets appeared to vary somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.

-Photos of the early years are scarce, but those that have survived show that conductors and motormen were issued with single-breasted jackets with five buttons (of the standard BETCo pattern — see link) and upright collars; by analogy with other BETCo systems, the latter probably bore an employee number on the bearer's left hand side (in individual numerals) and system initials — most likely 'S D T' — on the right-hand side (in individual letters).
-Caps were military in style with a tensioned crown (top) and stiff glossy peak; they bore the standard BETCo 'Magnet & Wheel' cap badge, worn above an employee number (in individual numerals).
+Photographs of the early years of the system are scarce, but those that have survived show that conductors and motormen were issued with single-breasted jackets with five buttons (of the standard BETCo pattern — see link) and stand-up collars; by analogy with other BETCo systems, the latter probably bore an employee number on the bearer's left hand side (in individual numerals) and system initials — most likely 'S D T' or 'S E T — on the right-hand side (in individual letters).
+The tensioned-crown peaked caps bore the standard BETCo 'Magnet & Wheel' cap badge, worn above an employee number (in individual numerals).
 The badges and buttons were almost certainly brass.
-At some point, probably in the late Edwardian era, a change was made to double-breasted, 'lancer-style' tunics with two rows of five buttons (narrowing from top to bottom) and upright collars; the latter carried the same insignia as the earlier jackets.
-Photos clearly show that both styles of jacket co-existed, suggesting that the transition from one to the other was gradual.
+At some point, probably in the late-Edwardian era, a change was made to double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom) and stand-up collars; the latter carried the same insignia as the earlier jackets.
+Photographs clearly show that both styles of jacket co-existed, suggesting that the transition from one to the other was gradual.

-Photos of senior staff are rare, but the one staff photo that has survived indicates that inspectors wore single-breasted jackets with hidden buttons (or a hook and eye affair) and upright collars, with the pockets and jacket edged in a finer material than the main body; the collars probably bore Inspector in embroidered script lettering.
-The standard ‘Magnet & Wheel’ cap badge was worn on the cap, but with an embroidered script-lettering Inspector badge in place of the usual employee number.
+Although photographs of senior staff are rare, the one staff photo that has survived indicates that inspectors wore single-breasted jackets with hidden buttons (or more likely a hook and eye affair) and stand-up collars, with the pockets and jacket edged in a finer material than the main body; the collars probably bore the grade — 'Inspector' — in embroidered script lettering.
+The standard ‘Magnet & Wheel’ cap badge was worn on the cap, but with an embroidered script-lettering grade badge — 'Inspector' — on a hat band rather than an employee number.

-It is currently unclear whether or not the S&DETCo employed the services of female staff during the Great War, to replace male employees lost to the armed services.
+The S&DET&PCo employed the services of female staff during the Great War to replace male employees lost to the armed services; the conductresses were definitely working on the trams by April 1916, and possibly from considerably earlier.
 A studio portrait of a conductress has survived, which was clearly taken in a Sheerness studio, with a uniform bearing BETCo buttons.
-Although this could be taken as evidence that the subject worked on the trams, it may well be that she worked on the S&DTCo's bus services, which initially complemented the tram services, and from July 1917, completely replaced them.
+Although there is a possibility that she was a bus conductress, it seems highly likely that conductresses, irrespective of whether they were working on the trams or on the buses would have worn the same uniforms.

 For a history of Sheerness and District Tramways, see: 'The Tramways of Kent' by Invicta - Volume 1, West Kent; The Light Railway Transport League (1971).